Trystan4/SSP_RL/README.md

 Reproduce Gym Env for a 4x4 (or 8x8) GridWorld with all the particularities of a gym environment.

+This is a simple GridWorld whose goal is to go from the beginning to the arrival through the paths without being blocked by the walls.

 ## Algorithms

 Here are all the algorithms planned with the envs that can be used for now (FrozenLake mean that all implemented gym type environments work).

-Sarsa : Grid ✘ - FrozenLake ✔
+Sarsa : GridWorld ✔ - FrozenLake ✔
-Q Learning : Grid ✘ - FrozenLake  ✔
+Q Learning : GridWorld ✔ - FrozenLake  ✔
-Reinforce : Grid ✘ - FrozenLake ✘
+Reinforce : GridWorld ✘ - FrozenLake ✘
-DQN : Grid ✘ - FrozenLake ✔
+DQN : GridWorld ✔ - FrozenLake ✔
-MDP : Grid ✘ - FrozenLake ✘
+MDP : (Comparison arrives soon)

 ## Benchmark